This post may contain affiliate links. Click here to read my full disclosure.

 You want to keep your SOI close, contacting them at least quarterly, so that they keep you at the forefront of their minds when they think of real estate.
 The last thing a Realtor wants to see is a friend or family buying a home through another Realtor.

 Unfortunately, this happens more than you’d think.
-Just because they know you doesn’t mean that they automatically think of you or trust you with the largest purchase or sale of their lives.
+Even though they know you, that doesn’t mean that they automatically think of you or trust you with the largest purchase or sale of their lives.
 You have to earn their business.

 Real Estate Agent Income in Georgia